xiaomeng-zhu/LIEDER/README.md

 - **PLURALITY**: A language model should use a plural definite description only if the set of DEs contains more than one individual of the relevant sort.
 - **NOVELTY**: A language model should recognize that an occurrence of an indefinite noun phrase is associated with the introduction of a new entity into the discourse.

 Each example in LIEDER consists of two sentences: a context sentence followed by a continuation.
-There are four context types: `pos_neg`, `neg_pos`, `pos_pos`, `neg_neg` and two continuation types: singular and plural, which results in 8 different combinations.
+There are four context types: `pos_neg`, `neg_pos`, `pos_pos`, `neg_neg` and two continuation types: singular and plural, which result in 8 different combinations (summarized below).
 | Context type  | Context                                           | Singular Continuation     | Plural Continuation       |
 |---------------|---------------------------------------------------|---------------------------|---------------------------|
 | `pos_neg`     | John owns a dog but Mark doesn't own a dog.       | The dog is very cute.     | \#The dogs are very cute. |